arrow_back

 In their analysis, electric delivery vans already reach total cost of ownership (TCO) parity with ICE vans within the first year of use.
 Within two years, the electric version gains a 10% cost advantage over its ICE counterpart.
 This is made possible because delivery vans are used for many short trips on a daily basis, resulting in a high annual mileage of around 35,000 km, while utilizing a relatively small battery with a 60 kWh capacity.

-On the other hand, a comparison was conducted for recreational vans, which are expected to travel long distances and require batteries of 140 kWh or more.
+Another TCO comparison was conducted for recreational vans, which are expected to travel long distances and require batteries of 140 kWh or more.
 However, since these camper vans are not typically driven daily, their annual mileage is low.
 As a result, TCO parity for recreational vans is projected to be achieved only within the next 8 years.